- 10+ Guests Price as advertised

 Relax poolside over another fresh breakfast including "gallo pinto," or rice and beans--a Costa Rican breakfast staple which may be one of your favorites by now.
 Then it's time to board your bike for one last ride.
 You'll head north through Sámara and onto dirt roads to cross the Rio Buena Vista and out to the coast at Playa Barco Quebrado, or Broken Boat Beach.
 Turn around here and head back to town for a beachside lunch of your choosing.
-Spend some time exploring the local shops, stroll along the beach, or ride on back to the hotel to simply lounge by the saltwater pool at our hotel.
+Spend some time exploring the local shops, stroll along the beach, or ride on back to the hotel to simply lounge by the hotel pool.
 The day is yours to enjoy and explore how you would like.
-This evening you'll have the option to get back in the saddle - but this time on horseback - as our friends from Playa Ponies guide you through lush jungle trails and along the Nosara River as you head to your final destination, the pristine beach of Playa Pelada.
-Here, you'll admire the sunset while celebrating the last night of your Costa Rican adventure at La Luna, the best beachfront restaurant in town.
+Later this afternoon you'll have the option to get back on the saddle - but this time on horseback - as our guides from Carrillo Tours lead you along Playa Carrillo and Playa Sámara.
+Ride straight to dinner and admire the sunset while celebrating the last night of your Costa Rican adventure at Gusto Beach Restaurant, the best beachfront restaurant in town.

 Playa Carrillo to Broken Boat Beach to Sámara